 Cardone cites a recent project of his — a high-end residential building lobby in New York City — as an example of the minimalism approach, East Coast edition.
 He used the Skraffino microtopping in a warm gray tone to produce a muted, neutral background for the decorative pieces and furnishings that the project designer made prominent in the lobby space.

 On the walls, composed of sheetrock, Cardone trowel-applied two coats of Skraffino.
 He opted for a 50-50 mix of the fine and superfine grades of the microtopping, using the white base color.
 The first coat dried overnight.
 They then sanded and cleaned it prior to applying the second coat.

 Cardone used a mix of gray and brown colors added to the white base color to produce what he calls a “warm gray.”
 An acrylic clear sealer completed the treatment.

 On the new concrete floor, Cardone also used the Skraffino microtopping.
 Here, he started with grinding and minor repairs, then applied Duraamen’s Param 5500 self-leveling underlayment — a cementitious calcium aluminate material.

 This provided a “beautiful canvas,” he says.
 Following dry, he mop-applied the Duraamen CP1000 acrylic dispersion, which also serves as the copolymer component of the Skraffino system, as a primer.
 The Skraffino was trowel-applied in two coats, with a screening in between using a floor polisher.
-The first coat was done with the fine grade of the microtopping, followed by a fine-superfine mix for the topcoat.
+The first coat was done with the fine grade of the microtopping.
+Then they followed it with a fine-superfine mix for the topcoat.

-The work was completed with another sanding, an application of a 100-percent solids clear epoxy, another sanding, and finally an application of a clear urethane sealer.
+Cardone completed the work with another sanding, an application of a 100-percent solids clear epoxy, another sanding, and finally an application of a clear urethane sealer.

 Sealer performance looms large in these kinds of floor applications, Cardone emphasizes.
 Here, “It’s made to stand up to traffic,” he says.